dherrera1911/sqfa/docs/source/tutorials/distances.md

 is a pile of dirt.
 The Bures-Wasserstein distance is the cost of moving that pile of dirt into the shape given by
 $\mathcal{N}(\mathbf{0}, \mathbf{B})$.
+From the earth mover's perspective we can get some intuition about the Bures-Wasserstein distance.
+For example, that it is not invariant to scaling: if we scale up the distributions, need to move the dirt across larger distances, increasing the cost.

 Optimal transport distances are a popular tool in machine learning, and sometimes have advantages with respect to the Fisher-Rao distances.

-From the earth mover's perspective, it is easy to see that the Bures-Wasserstein distance is not scale-invariant: if we scale up the distributions, we need to move the dirt across larger distances, increasing the cost.
 :::

 ### Implementing the Bures-Wasserstein distance